Primary tabs

 Feedback

-Students can expect to receive feedback throughout the term from their supervisory team in addition to reports outlining their progress on an online system.
+Students can expect to receive regular feedback on the progress of their thesis from their supervisors, in addition to reports outlining their progress on an online system.
+Supervisors differ in style and whether they comment on work in writing or orally at a meeting, but they will give feedback on drafts of chapters and/or articles, help with technical training and with the organisation of data collection, give advice on publication strategies, as well as on post-PhD career choices.
 The Department also holds regular informal sessions for PhD students to allow them to discuss progress and concerns with academic staff.
-Students with concerns should feel free to contact their supervisors or College Postgraduate Tutor to discuss them.

 Assessment